Back

 01020304050607080SS Plot 1SS Plot 2-2SS Plot 3-1SS Plot 4-1SS Plot 5SS Plot 6-2SS Plot 7144742 P4144824 P2144824 P3144824 P8-3145696 P1-4145869 P3-8145869 P4145869 P5-2145869 P9Ground TruthPredicted (exact)Predicted (off)Out-of-Sample

 The chart above shows every plot.
-Green bars are exact matches.
-The single visible outlier is 145869 Plot 4 — a densely stocked site with 71 ground-truth trees where 10 pairs of adjacent trees were counted as one.
+Green bars indicate exact matches, and most of the remainder still sit very close to ground truth: 14 of 16 stands are within two trees.
+The single visible outlier is 145869 Plot 4, a densely stocked site with 71 ground-truth trees where many adjacent pairs were counted as one.
 That failure mode dominates the error budget.

 Where It Breaks

-Almost every error is an undercount.
-Across all 16 stands the model predicted 628 trees against 651 ground truth — a net deficit of 23 trees.
-Only 6 overcounts in the entire dataset.
+Most errors are undercounts.
+Across all 16 stands, the model predicted 628 trees against 651 ground-truth trees — a net deficit of 23 trees.
+There were only 6 overcounts in the entire dataset, and all 6 were subcanopy instances.

 One failure mode dominates: two adjacent trees predicted as a single instance.
-Of the 30 missed trees across all stands, 29 involved close-together crowns that the model failed to separate.
-This is most pronounced in densely stocked stands — 145869 Plot 4 alone accounts for 10 of those cases.
+This is most pronounced in densely stocked stands — 145869 Plot 4 alone accounts for 8 of these cases.

 Canopy-level errors (trees large enough to be merchantable timber) are rare: 12 across all 651 trees, concentrated in the two densest stands.
-For the 14 other stands, canopy tree counts are either perfect or off by one.
+Across the other 14 stands, canopy tree counts are either perfect or off by one.

 Summary